squinkylabs/Demo/docs/host-delay.md

 1. The native VCV solution is probably free.
 2. Host + VST will often take up more screen space.
-3. Host, by it's nature, will introduce a delay.
+3. Host, by its nature, will introduce a delay.

 The first two are pretty obvious, but the third one, delay, is less obvious, and perhaps not understood as well.
 So we will write about that.